Tulsa Ports

-The primary facility of the Tulsa Ports, known as the Tulsa Port of Catoosa, is near the city of Catoosa in Rogers County, just inside the municipal fenceline of Tulsa, Oklahoma, United States.
-Located at the head of navigation for the McClellan-Kerr Arkansas River Navigation System (MKARNS), it handles shipping loads through its waterway access to the Arkansas River via the Verdigris River.
-TPOC offers year-round, ice-free barge service with river flow levels controlled by the U.S. Army Corps of Engineers.
+The Tulsa Ports consist of the ports of Catoosa and Inola near Tulsa, Oklahoma, United States, on the Verdigris River, a tributary of the Arkansas and Mississippi Rivers.
+The ports are at and near the head of navigation for the McClellan-Kerr Arkansas River Navigation System.
+They enable year-round, ice-free barge service, with river flow levels controlled by the U.S. Army Corps of Engineers.

+Tulsa Port of Catoosa

+The Tulsa Ports' primary facility is the Tulsa Port of Catoosa.
+It is near the city of Catoosa in Rogers County, just inside the municipal fenceline of Tulsa.
 It encompasses an area of 2500 acres and employs over 4,000 people at over 70 companies in its industrial park.
 The port ships manufactured goods and agricultural products from Oklahoma to the rest of the world.
-Designated a foreign trade zone, it is a major economic engine for the region with over 2.7 million tons of cargo shipped through the Port in 2013 alone.
+Designated a foreign trade zone, it is a major economic engine for the region, with over 2.7 million tons of cargo shipped through the port in 2013 alone.

 History

-The notion of making Tulsa a port city on the MKARNS evolved during the early 1960s, as the Corps of Engineers was constructing the massive waterway.
-A delegation of 23 Tulsa business people travelled to Ohio to evaluate the impact of the effects of the Ohio River Valley navigation systems on regional business growth.
+The notion of making Tulsa a port city on the McClellan-Kerr Arkansas River Navigation System (MKARNS) evolved during the early 1960s, as the U.S. Army Corps of Engineers was constructing the massive waterway.
+A delegation of 23 Tulsa businesspeople travelled to Ohio to evaluate the impact of the effects of the Ohio River Valley navigation systems on regional business growth.
 They concluded that it would stimulate business in Oklahoma, and convinced other Tulsa business leaders to support the concept.
 The Metropolitan Tulsa Chamber of Commerce appointed Early Cass to chair a committee, thereafter known as the City of Tulsa–Rogers County Port Authority.